10up/ElasticPress/README.md

 ElasticPress has an in depth documentation site.
 [Visit the docs ☞](http://10up.github.io/ElasticPress/)

+ElasticPress FAQs and tutorials can be found on our support site.
+[Visit the support site ☞](https://elasticpress.zendesk.com/hc/en-us)

 ## Requirements

 * [Elasticsearch](https://www.elastic.co) 5.0+ **ElasticSearch max version supported: 7.9**